Eachine QX70 review: Nice concept but underpowered

 Eachine QX70 review – At a glance

-In order to fit into the box, the AIO FPV camera comes soldered but not mounted.
-The motors come with connectors that allow easy soldering free replacement.
+To fit into the box, the AIO FPV camera comes soldered but not mounted.
+The motors come with connectors that allow easy soldering-free replacement.

-Excepting the camera, everything is yellow: frame, propellers, battery holder even the camera mount.
-On top of the camera is an omnidirectional clover antenna which I’m not sure how many crashes will survive…
+Except for the camera, everything is yellow: frame, propellers, battery holder, and even the camera mount.
+On top of the camera is an omnidirectional clover antenna, which I’m not sure how many crashes will survive…

 The 600 mA battery comes loaded.
-Firstly I thought the vertical orientation of the battery would give more stability but later I decided it is a big cons.
+Firstly, I thought the vertical orientation of the battery would give more stability, but later, I decided it was a big cons.

-As I previously mentioned, the RX module is integrated into the flight controller.
+As mentioned, the RX module is integrated into the flight controller.
 A tiny wire serves as RX antenna.

-Instead of a more generic micro USB port, the FC features a 4pin connector (for fine-tune and firmware upgrade), so keep the included dedicated cable in a safe place.
-Buzzer pins are present on the FC but nothing connected.Eachine Turbine QX70 review - Status LED bar
+Instead of a more generic micro USB port, the FC features a 4-pin connector (for fine-tuning and firmware upgrade), so keep the included dedicated cable safe.
+Buzzer pins are present on the FC, but nothing is connected.Eachine Turbine QX70 review - Status LED bar

 Eachine QX70 Review – Camera